Noseeums

 Meg Shipman inking my legs

-The morning was quite pleasant with temperatures near 70.
-Expected to reach the low 80s I was an hour into the ride when I remembered that I had forgotten to apply Chamois Butt’r.
+The morning was quite pleasant with temperatures near 70 (21 ℃) expected to reach the low 80s.
+I was one hour into the ride when I remembered that I had forgotten to apply Chamois Butt’r.

-US 17 is a four lane road but in this section it wasn’t heavily traveled.
-Craig, Paul, and I had been riding in a pace lane, loosely, and Alex was following blocking one lane of traffic for us.
-With no traffic behind I told the guys to keep pedaling and I’d catch up.
+US 17 is a four-lane road, but in this section, it wasn’t heavily traveled.
+Craig, Paul, and I had been riding in a pace line, loosely, and Alex was following, blocking one lane of traffic for us.
+With no traffic behind, I told the guys to keep pedaling, and I’d catch up.
 I dropped back to the “team car” and told Alex I had forgotten to use Chamois Butt’r.

 Now what?
 I was rolling down the highway about 50 meters behind Craig and Paul with a dollop of Chamois Butt’r in my hand.
 This would be harder than I expected.
 But I got out of the saddle and was able to apply it to the chamois and keep rolling.